tweag/linear-types/benchmarks/README.md

 For this microbenchmark you will need hyperion.
 The current build operations are to be improved, and are the following.

-* clone hyperion at teh same level as the linear types folder
+* `git subodule update --init` to ensure that Hyperion is checked out
 * modify the batching strategy of hyperion,
 ```
 -    foldMap (runBenchmark (sample 100 (fixed 5))) bks
 +    foldMap (runBenchmark (sample 1000000 (fixed 1))) bks
 ```
+* stack locally installed
+* nix-shell

+If you do not use nix:

 * install python, matplotlib and numpy (used by `analysis.py`)
-* stack locally installed

 ## Use